shopware/developer-portal/DOCS.md

 $ ../developer-portal/docs-cli embed
 ```

-You can use `--quick` flag for quick/input-less process, or you can skip the flag and override `branch`
+You can use `--configure` (or `-c`) and manually enter custom branches and organizations for testing feature branches
-or `organization` (for forked repositories).
+and forked repositories.

 ## Remove mount points